Source: White House jumper on grounds for 15 minutes

 The President was alerted about the intrusion late Friday night, an administration official said.
 Trump said last Saturday that the suspect was disturbed, calling the situation "sad" and saying he appreciates the work of the Secret Service.

 "The service did a fantastic job," the President said to reporters during a lunch meeting with Cabinet officials at the Trump National Golf Club in Potomac Falls, Virginia.
 "It was a troubled person.
-It was very sad.
+It was very sad."